StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

 https://bb8.mrc-lmb.cam.ac.uk/userdash/slurm.cgi

+When there, create a Slurm account for yourself.

 The descriptions below describe how to access the compute cluster when working physically on-site, at the LMB.
 For remote access (outside the LMB intranet), you will first need to connect to the **atg server** – look at the Scientific Computing intranet pages for details on this.

 Generally, people will be using PCs running Windows or Macs running macOS.
 These different setups require different methods to access the cluster (we assume people running Linux already know how to connect).